dev-pi2pie/next-v14_2-with-rehype-pretty-code-and-shiki-transformer/README.md

 This is why stay at the version `v14.2.10`

+Need time to figure out what's going on here. \
+Haven't got the clues.

 And also, the security `Dependabot alerts`, so upgrade to the patched version `14.2.10`

 And upgrade to `v14.2.10`, should clarify the code is from client side or server side more clearly.